 To share your thoughts, feelings, and worries with someone who only wants to understand and support you can be tremendously relieving.
 Rather than carrying all of that around, you can finally let it go, which can be freeing.

 Fears of embarrassment, inferiority, or incompetence prevent people from going to professional counselors.

 These same fears can be what holds you back in many other areas of your life as well.
 Inferiority fears might hold someone back from taking steps towards that dream job, fears of embarrassment might hold someone back from expressing themselves the way they might want to deep down inside.

-A counselor is non-judgmental, can hear you in a way that is meaningful and compassionate, and can help you overcome these fears in all areas of your life so that you can live a more joyful life.
+A counselor is non-judgmental, can hear you in a meaningful and compassionate way, and can help you overcome these fears in all areas of your life so that you can live a more joyful life.
 Most importantly, a counselor understands what you’re feeling and cares.